tpaphysics/tor-reverse-shell/README.md

 ## **💥 Considerations**

 There are many ways to create a reverse shell as you can see [here](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).
 We use socat because it's easy to create a reverse shell with interactive PTY and autocomplete.
-I'm not a racker and I'm far from it 😂.
+I'm not a racker and I'm far from it.
 But some lamers out there make gigantic python scripts with interactive interfaces and lots of base 64 to do it.
-For a good lamer like me 😎, a sh terminal with busybox is enough.
+For a good lamer a sh terminal with busybox is enough.
 Using the Tor network to create a reverse shell makes it very difficult to identify the attacker.
-I could have used the **_alpine_** image instead of **_ubuntu_** to create the containers but there was a problem in socat and I was too lazy to do that 😅.
+I could have used the **_alpine_** image instead of **_ubuntu_** to create the containers but there was a problem in socat and I was too lazy to do that.

 ## **📚 References**